stitchdata/docs/_replication/extraction-tab/force-cancel-extraction-jobs.md

 weight: 3

 intro: |
-  {% include note.html first-line="**Feature availability**" content="The force/cancel job feature is available only for integrations powered by Singer taps.
+  {% include note.html first-line="**Feature availability**" content="This feature is available only for integrations powered by Singer taps.
 As integrations are converted to the Singer system, this feature will be made available." %}

   All Stitch integrations run on a schedule, but Stitch can also start and stop an integration on demand.
 This is useful for testing configuration changes or recovering from an error.